fujiisoup/sif_parser/README.md

 In PIL-plugin mode, metadata is stored in the image's `info` dictionary.

 History
 -------

-This plugin is originally developed by *** based on Marcel Leutenegger's MATLAB script.
+This plugin is originally developed by [soemraws](https://github.com/soemraws) based on Marcel Leutenegger's MATLAB script.

 Version compatibility
 -----------------------
 Andor has changed `sif` format many times.
-The current version can be incompatible with some `sif` file.
+The current package might be incompatible with some `sif` file.
-If your `sif` file cannot be read by this script, please raise an issue in github, with attaching an example file.
+If your `sif` file cannot be read by this script, please raise an issue in github.
+It will be helpful to attach your SIF file that cannot be read by this script.
 Contribution is also very welcome.